johnra2/cs598-part1/README.md

 ![CSV_CG](/jackson-dataformats-csv/CG/CSVCallGraph.svg)

-The call graphs, dot file and svg image file, can be found in the respective repos under `CG`
+The Call Graphs, dot file and svg image file, can be found in the respective repos under `CG`

 #### Abstract Syntax Trees
 Because the AST was not able to be generated using Soot (see `AbstractSyntaxTreeGenerator.java` for our current partial code), our team decided to use the JavaParser AST Inspector plugin in IntelliJ Idea.
-The steps for how they are producted are below:
+The steps for how they are produced are below:

 1. Open up the appropriate class file in Intellij.